Grounds for a Judicial Separation in New York under DRL 200

 6. Imprisonment for three or more years: DRL 200(5)

 DRL 200(5) The imprisonment of the defendant to prison for three or more consecutive years after the marriage.

 In any action for a separation, the court is without authority to distribute marital property under DRL 236 B(5), since there is no change to the marital status.
 See Adamo v Adamo.
 However, the court is authorized to make every other award that is available in a divorce action, including custody, child support, maintenance, and payment of attorney and expert fees.

 Maintenance does pose a procedural problem.
 DRL 236 B(6) authorizes the Court to award maintenance post divorce.
 Since an action under DRL 200 does not dissolve the marriage, it is unlikely that DRL 236(B)(6) would apply.
 DRL 236 B(5-a) gives a little more options, but as it is temporary support, it terminates upon issuance of the judgment.
 In all likelihood, the Court would base support on Family Court Act 412 to determine spousal support.

-The article "Grounds for a Judicial Separation in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Grounds for a Judicial Separation in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.